stefan-bergstein/software-templates/scaffolder-templates/gitlab/quinoa-wind-turbine/README.md

 * Promote the change as V2 with a V2 tag and then promote to prod with a release for V2.
 * Enjoy!

+### Commit signature

-If you use local IDE or the IDE provided in the VNC connected RHEL9 server , you can sign commit as follows (change hosts with your cluster):
+If you have enable commit verification and you use local IDE or the IDE provided in the VNC connected RHEL9 server , you can sign commit as follows (change hosts with your cluster):

 ```bash
 git config --local --edit